rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 # 4. Explore Spatial Cellular and Molecular Relationsips

 We will focus on imaging of tissue section 97 of sample CRC1 described in [the manuscript](https://www.cell.com/cell/fulltext/S0092-8674(22)01571-9) in detail (see e.g. Figure 1C).
 This tissue section is HTAN biospecimen `HTA13_1_101`.
-An excellent [interactive guide](https://www.cycif.org/data/lin-wang-coy-2021/osd-crc-case-1-ffpe-cycif-stack.html#s=0#w=0#g=0#m=-1#a=-100_-100#v=0.5_0.5_0.5#o=-100_-100_1_1#p=Q) to the to multiplex imaging data for this biospecimen has been made available.
-The data for this and the other CRC1 tissue sections is found in Google BigQuery table `htan-dcc.ISB_CGC_r3.ImagingLevel4_crc_mask`, which contains estimated marker intensity following cell segmentation using three kinds of masks.
+An excellent [interactive guide](https://www.cycif.org/data/lin-wang-coy-2021/osd-crc-case-1-ffpe-cycif-stack.html#s=0#w=0#g=0#m=-1#a=-100_-100#v=0.5_0.5_0.5#o=-100_-100_1_1#p=Q) to the to multiplex imaging data for this biospecimen is available.
+The data for this and the other CRC1 tissue sections is found in Google BigQuery table `htan-dcc.ISB_CGC_r3.ImagingLevel4_crc_mask`.
+This table contains estimated marker intensity following cell segmentation using three kinds of masks.
 Here we will use the mask "cellRingMask".
 The tables also contain data on location of geometry of segmented cells.
 Here we will use the cell locations in terms of the centroids `X_centroid` and `Y_centroid`.

 ### 4.1 Investigate cell locations